 Our outpatient programs use a group therapy model and educate patients about their symptoms.
 In our PHP and IOP programs, patients develop effective coping and interpersonal skills that help them reintegrate into the community through discussions, exercises, role-playing and other activities.
 Transportation is provided for those in PHP and IOP care.

 Partial Hospitalization Program (PHP)

-Designed to help stabilize acute symptoms of mental health, behavioral health and substance abuse issues in individuals that cause significant impairment from day to day, PHP is appropriate as an alternative to inpatient hospitalization when there is no imminent danger to self or others.
+This program is designed to help stabilize acute symptoms of mental health, behavioral health and substance abuse issues in individuals that cause significant impairment from day to day.
+PHP is appropriate as an alternative to inpatient hospitalization when there is no imminent danger to self or others.
 It also serves as transitional care following an inpatient stay.
-PHP is held Monday through Friday from 9 am to 2 pm.
+PHP is held at our facility Monday through Friday from 9 am to 2 pm.

 Intensive Outpatient Program (IOP)

 IOP provides structure and support in an intensive setting when weekly individual therapy is not enough to achieve desired outcomes.
 This level of care is appropriate for addressing functional impairment from stress, depression, trauma, anxiety, family dynamics and substance abuse.
-IOP is held three days a week from 9 am to 12 pm.
+IOP is held three days a week from 9 am to 12 pm at our facility.